paulaga/recipe-searcher/README.md

-# Recipes
+## Recipe Searcher

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project receives info from RecipePuppy API, and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

-## Development server
+### Development server

 Run `npm start` for a dev server and navigate to `http://localhost:4200/`.

+### Recipe Puppy API - Proxy

+To avoid CORS problems, a proxy.conf.json has been generated.